Hi! I hope you enjoy looking at these old barns, reading their stories, and viewing my paintings of them.

 "Preserving American history ... one old barn at a time."

 ARE THE PAINTINGS FOR SALE?
-Yes, though most of them on this site have been or will be featured in fundraisers, which are found on the events page of my fine art site, www.robertkroeger.com, Other paintings - barns, marine, Gethsemani, and the doors of Santa Fe - can be purchased on that site.
+Yes, though most of them on this site have been or will be featured in fundraisers, which are found on the events page of my fine art site, https://robertkroeger.com/events Other paintings - barns, marine, Gethsemani, and the doors of Santa Fe - can be purchased on that site.
 Commissions are welcome if time allows.
 Use the contact form to inquire.